wp-plugins/bulletproof-security/readme.txt

 2. BulletProof Security Status page
 3. BulletProof File Editing, Uploading and Downloading

 == Changelog ==

+= .46.5 =
+* Massive amount of new security filters
+* Complete restructuring of how .htaccess Rewriting is processed to work with WP
+* Network / MU AutoMagic buttons added
+* Network / MU code added for Super Admins - display BPS menus to Super Admins only
+* New System Info information added
+* File permission checking and recommendations for CGI or DSO - SAPI detection
+* File Lock / Unlock buttons - Read Only root .htaccess - CGI / DSO SAPI detection
+* Help info updated
+* Updated Whats New
+* Lots of other stuff

 = .46.4 =
 * Network / MU detect with additional help info